How to Make Educational Games That Engage Your Players

 In the time we’ve been in business, we’ve had numerous projects in the eLearning sphere, including digital classroom management systems, corporate microlearning, educational platforms, and games.
 One such project is The Daily FinQ.

 The game helps players to understand the basics of personal finance, as well as investing and borrowing money.
-So we created a fast, fun, free game to improve the knowledge of all things financial.
+So, as one of the best educational game companies we created a fast, fun, free game to improve the knowledge of all things financial.

 The game can be played twice daily.
 Players can accumulate digital points and awards and move up levels by answering finance questions correctly.